Use this file to discover all available pages before exploring further.

 Set a custom delay before the next action in your workflow is triggered.

-Once you’re happy with your setup, click ‘Save Changes’ to continue the flow.
+Once you’re happy with your setup, click ‘Save Changes’ to

 1